 We will accept both CPR and First Aid courses that are completed online, in-person, or as a combination of online and in-person learning.
 We have no preferred providers for these courses, though many prospective coaches choose to take courses through the American Red Cross or American Heart Association.
-Electronic submissions via email are required, either as scans or photographs of the certification documents.
+Electronic submissions via email are required, either as PDFs or image files of the certification documents.
 Fax copies will not be accepted.
 Instructions for submitting certification proof will be included in the post-course communication emails.

 CPR and First Aid certifications are usually valid for two years.
 You will be required to maintain CPR and First Aid certifications in order to remain an RRCA Level I Certified Coach in Good Standing and use the RRCA Level I Certified Coach title.
 Coaches must update their CPR and First Aid expiration dates and upload their new documents to their profiles before they expire in order to maintain their Good Standing.

 Once a participant has completed all requirements for becoming an RRCA Level I Certified Coach (course attendance, pass the exam, submitted proof of CPR/FA certifications), the RRCA will confirm completion and send a congratulatory email via the SimpleCert platform.
 This email will contain a link to download the coach’s Level I certificate.